 229 Marine Parade, Worser Bay.
 The first occupant was Captain J A Scott.

 Current church building opened in 1957.
 There is a carving of St George and the Dragon on the glass window at the west end.

-Built by the maori chief Tara when he bought his people here to settle.
+Whetu Kairangi Pa was built by the maori chief Tara when he bought his people here to settle.
 The name refers to stars in the heavens.
 The place was so named because villagers could see no other villages at night, or, from the beach, the cooking fires looked like stars.
-Art and Craft House, Seatoun

 - Early days on the Miramar Peninsula / by J.M. & B.M.
 Kenneally.
 1981.